-Providing insight to drive a fair and equitable transition to clean energy.
+Providing insight to drive an equitable, resilient, and effective transition to clean energy.

 The Climate and Energy Policy Program (CEPP) operates at the interface of policy analysis, academic research and education, and stakeholder engagement.
 It serves as a practical, timely, and neutral voice focused on informing decision making on climate and energy law and regulation.
-Understanding the costs, trade-offs, and unintended consequences of various policy and regulatory options is critical for improving our climate future and building environmental justice and equity into our clean energy system.
-By collaborating with external partners in the government, private, and non-profit sectors, CEPP fosters interdisciplinary research in service of clean energy policy development, while also providing opportunities for students to directly engage with and solve real energy and climate policy problems.
+Understanding the costs, trade-offs, and consequences of policy and regulatory strategies is critical for improving our climate future and building a just, equitable, and resilient transition to a clean energy system.
+By collaborating with external partners in the government, private, and non-profit sectors, the CEPP integrates interdisciplinary research with direct policy engagement, while also providing opportunities for Stanford students and faculty to directly engage with and solve real energy and climate policy problems.

 Wildfire Risk and Response

-Wildfires have devastated California and beyond in recent years and the situation is likely to get worse.
-The CEPP works directly with policymakers, government staff, and others to develop and understand policy initiatives aimed at addressing the causes, impacts, central industries, government resources, legal ramifications, and potential solutions concerning catastrophic wildfires in the American West.
+Wildfires have devastated California and beyond in recent years and the situation is likely to get worse before it gets better.
+The CEPP works directly with policy principals and their staff, as well as diverse stakeholders, to develop and understand policy initiatives aimed at addressing the causes, impacts, and effective responses to catastrophic wildfires in the American West.

 Climate Financial Risk

-Climate change and its associated impacts pose a serious threat to the financial system.
-Through development and use of modelling tools and policy analysis, the CEPP studies both the physical risks posed by climate change, such as more frequent and severe extreme events, and the risks associated with the transition to a low carbon economy stemming from new polices and regulations, such as the impact of a carbon tax on certain industries, impacting the financial sector.
+Climate change and its associated impacts may create systemic risks for the financial system.
+Through development and use of modelling tools and policy analysis, the CEPP studies both the physical risks posed by climate change, such as more frequent and severe extreme events, and the risks associated with the transition to a low carbon economy, such as the impact of a fragmented climate policy landscape, on firms and financial assets.

 The CEPP is dedicated to building environmental justice and equity into the clean energy transition.
-Through legal and policy outreach, the program strives to empower diverse audiences to advocate for themselves in legal, regulatory and government settings and to empower actors who have historically suffered from structural racism in the energy system.
+Through its analysis and outreach, the program strives to empower diverse audiences to advocate for themselves in legal, regulatory and government settings, particularly those who have historically suffered from structural racism in the energy system.